-For the Orchestra, he has co-produced several compilations of archival sound recordings, written for the CSO’s program book and syndicated radio broadcasts, and contributed research to Sir Georg Solti’s Memoirs and biographies of Margaret Hillis, Jacqueline du Pré, Isaac Stern, Bruno Walter and Carlo Maria Giulini.
+For the Association, he has co-produced several compilations of archival sound recordings; written for the CSO’s program book and syndicated radio broadcasts; and contributed research to Sir Georg Solti’s Memoirs and biographies of Margaret Hillis, Jacqueline du Pré, Isaac Stern, Bruno Walter and Carlo Maria Giulini.
 He is the author of Chicago Symphony Orchestra: 125 Moments and the From the Archives blog, and he has written program notes for the DePaul University School of Music, GIA Publications, the Juilliard School and the Decca and RCA Red Seal record labels.

 He is chair emeritus of the board of directors for the Collaborative Arts Institute of Chicago and a board member of the Solti Foundation US.
-He also has served on the board of governors of the Chicago chapter of the National Academy of Recording Arts and Sciences, and the board of directors of Rush Hour Concerts, the International Music Foundation and the Chicago Gay Men’s Chorus.
+He also has served on the board of governors of the Chicago chapter of the Recording Academy, and the board of directors of Rush Hour Concerts, the International Music Foundation and the Chicago Gay Men’s Chorus.